Best Sony a6000 Accessories

 It’s a bit more expensive than some of the other screen protectors, but comes with a lifetime warranty as well as a no-bubble and no-scratch guarantee.

-If you’re looking for something less expensive, the QIBOX Glass Screen Protector is an excellent low-cost alternative.
+If you’re looking for some less expensive Sony a6000 accessories that do the same job, the QIBOX Glass Screen Protector is an excellent low-cost alternative.
 It doesn’t come with the anti-glare feature, but works beautifully otherwise and three screen protectors are provided in every kit.

 8. Sony a6000 Lens Mount Adapters | Fotodiox